 insured mail-A service that provides indemnity coverage for a lost, rifled, or damaged article, subject to the standards for the service and payment of the applicable fee.
-Insurance is available for merchandise sent as First-Class Mail, Priority Mail Express, Priority Mail, Standard Mail, and Package Services.
+Insurance is available for merchandise sent as provided in DMM 503.

 International Mail Manual (IMM)-The USPS manual that contains prices and classification standards for mailing between the United States and all other countries.
 The IMM Index of Countries contains complete price information for each country.